cositools/cosi-data-challenge-1/imaging/README.md

-# Welcome to point source imaging with cosipy-classic
+# Welcome to image deconvolution with cosipy-classic

-In this notebook, we'll use a Richardson-Lucy deconvolution algorithm to image four point sources.
+In this example, we'll use a Richardson-Lucy deconvolution algorithm to image the full simulated sky as observed during the balloon flight.
+There are three notebooks in this directory:
+1. [RL-DataChallenge-Point_Sources-10XFlux-Ling.ipynb](RL-DataChallenge-Point_Sources-10XFlux-Ling.ipynb) which images 4 simulated point sources.
+2. [RL-DataChallenge-511keV_10xFlux-Ling.ipynb](RL-DataChallenge-511keV_10xFlux-Ling.ipynb) performs the diffuse imaging of the 511 keV emission.
+3. [RL-DataChallenge-Al26_10xFlux-Ling.ipynb](RL-DataChallenge-Al26_10xFlux-Ling.ipynb) performs the diffuse imaging of the Al-26 1.8 MeV decay line.
+The 3 notebooks are almost identical in their execution, but different data sets will be uploaded, different response matrixes will be used, and slightly different imaging parameters will be required.
 This README should act as a guide offering additional information for each step of the analysis.

-## Science Background

-- Crab nebula ($184.56^{\circ}$, $-5.78^{\circ}$)

-The Crab nebula is considered both a pulsar wind nebula (PWN) and supernova remnant.
-The PWN surrounds the Crab Pulsar, a rapidly rotating and magnetized neutron star in the Milky Way constellation Taurus.
-The supernova remnant was produced by SN 1054.

-The Crab entered COSI-balloon's field of view for only $\sim$12 of the 46 days of the 2016 flight ([Sleator 2019](https://www.proquest.com/docview/2313733159?pq-origsite=gscholar&fromopenview=true)); the balloon remained largely in Earth's Southern Hemisphere and the Crab is more easily viewed from the Northern Hemisphere.
-Nevertheless, as the brightest persistent $\gamma$-ray source in the sky, the Crab is detectable in the balloon data and is imaged in this notebook with 10x its true flux of 0.049 ph cm$^{-2}$ s$^{-1}$ (100 keV-50 MeV).

-- Cygnus X-1 ($71.33^{\circ}$, $3.07^{\circ}$)

-Cygnus X-1 is a bright hard X-ray source in the Cygnus constellation of the Milky Way.
-It is believed to be a black hole in an X-ray binary system.
-Cygnus X-1 emits in COSI's bandpass as well, and like the Crab is simulated here at 10x its true flux of 0.041 ph cm$^{-2}$ s$^{-1}$ (100 keV-50 MeV).
-This data challenge thus helps establish expectations for COSI-balloon observations of Cygnus X-1 during the 2016 flight.

-- Centaurus A ($309.52^{\circ}$, $19.42^{\circ}$)

-Centaurus A is a galaxy in the constellation of Centaurus.
-Also called NGC 5128, Centaurus A has a supermassive black hole which emits X-rays and radio waves.
-This notebook attempts to image Centaurus A as seen with 10x its true flux of 0.0036 ph cm$^{-2}$ s$^{-1}$ (100 keV-50 MeV) during the 2016 balloon flight.

-- Vela supernova remnant ($263.55^{\circ}$, $-2.79^{\circ}$)

-Finally, this notebook also attempts to image the Vela supernova remnant (Type II supernova in the constellation Vela) at 10x its true flux of 0.00014 ph cm$^{-2}$ s$^{-1}$ (100 keV-50 MeV).
-It is fainter than the other three sources but is included as a source which could be observed by an instrument like COSI-balloon with more observation time.

-The simulations are further defined in [data_products](../data_products).
+Please refer to the [data_products](../data_products) README for more details on the scientific background for these sources, and the simulated source models.
+The following sections align with the different steps within the notebooks.

 ## Intial Setup

-Import packages, defining file names, and reading in the data files.
+Import relavent packages, define file names, and read in the data files.

 ## Bin the data